How to Add Social Media Icons to an Email Signature

 Enhance your email signature by adding social media icons.
 Discover step-by-step instructions to turn every email into a powerful marketing tool.

 Posting short, vertical videos on LinkedIn can get you serious attention, but the process isn’t as obvious as it is on Instagram or TikTok.
 You won’t find a dedicated Shorts or Reels button, and that's exactly where the opportunity lies.
-This guide breaks down exactly how to upload your snackable videos to LinkedIn, step-by-step, and shares practical strategies to make sure they get seen by the right people.
+This guide breaks down exactly how to upload your snackable videos to LinkedIn, step-by-step, and shares practical strategies to ensure they get seen by the right people.

 Here’s why it works so well: